RocketCommunicationsInc/astro-uxds/design-guidelines/compliance.md

 5. Components
 	1. Button  http://www.astrouxds.com/ui-components/button
-		1. Cancel buttons shall be presented to the left of actions such as “Submit" or "OK."
+		1. Cancel buttons shall be presented to the left of actions such as "Submit" or "OK."
 		2. Buttons shall be used for actionable controls only, not as state indicators.
 		3. Buttons shall be designed with the designated colors.